Turmeric is everywhere nowadays: supplements, beauty products, salad dressings, fancy overpriced lattes. It's even made its way into chocolate.

 How Turmerosaccharides Can Revolutionize Your Recovery and Joint Health

-While I'm not about to stop sprinkling turmeric powder onto my salads and into my smoothies, the abundance of exciting research on this newly discovered part of turmeric that's sort of been hiding in plain sight all of these years has definitely intrigued me.
+There is an abundance of exciting research on this newly discovered part of turmeric that's sort of been hiding in plain sight all of these years.

 You're probably asking yourself right now, where can I get these turmerosaccharides?